silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/09_Casting.md

   e.g. `<element>$Field.CDATA</element>` will ensure that the `<element>` body is safely escaped as a string.

-[warning]
+> [!WARNING]
-Note: Take care when using `.XML` on `HTMLText` fields, as this will result in double-encoded html.
-To ensure that the correct encoding is used for that field in a template, simply use `$Field` by itself to allow the casting helper to determine the best encoding itself.
+> Note: Take care when using `.XML` on `HTMLText` fields, as this will result in double-encoded
+> html.
+To ensure that the correct encoding is used for that field in a template, simply use
-[/warning]
+> `$Field` by itself to allow the casting helper to determine the best encoding itself.

 ## Cast summary methods